xinxuanliu/handy-workflow/README.md

    - Size is the number of 512-byte blocks contained in the RAM disk
    - For example, size=2048 means a RAM disk of 1MB, size=2097152 means 1GB
 2. Substitute name and size of the disk in examples below:
    *The touch command at the end tells Spotlight not to needlessly index it.
-Yet, it might not be correlated with the performance*
+Yet, it might not be correlated with the performance.*
    - Create a RAM disk of 2GB named RAMDisk in APFS format, run in termial:
    ```
    diskutil apfs create $(hdiutil attach -nomount ram://4194304) RAMDisk && touch /Volumes/RAMDisk/.metadata_never_index